Our vision is based on understanding

 MINDFUL LEARNING — TRUST OVER CONTROL

-This way of relating is fundamentally different from traditional methods.
-It is based on the horse’s way of understanding the world.
-Traditionally, humans use fear and dominance in order to train the horse, therefore ignoring the very nature of how learning takes place within the horse’s mind.
+Our way of relating is based on the horse’s way of understanding the world.
+Traditionally, humans use fear and dominance in order to train the horse, therefore ignoring the very nature of how learning takes place within anybody’s mind.
+Teaching children through punishment is no longer accepted in our society.
+There is no need for it in the animal’s learning either.
 A horse’s emotional landscape is not much different than that of a child.

-We spend immense amounts of time and money creating physical devices to exercise control over the horse's body while neglecting to engage the horse’s mind.
+In horse training we chose to create physical devices to exercise control over the horse's body while neglecting to engage the horse’s mind.

-We neglect to listen
+We neglect to listen…

 In addition, horses reside in a different time dimension altogether than we do.
 It is called BEING PRESENT and the time is NOW..